Cyclonecode/mysql-notification/README.md

 By default the server is running on port **2048** and the websocket on port **8080**.

+## SSL

+If you like to run the server over https you could use the `ssl`, `key` and `cert` arguments:

+    npm run start -- --port 2048 --host example.com --websocket 8080 --ssl=1 --key=./server.key --cert=./server.crt

+Another way is to set the following variables in your environment:

+    SSL_ENABLED=1
+    SSL_KEY=./server.key
+    SSL_CERTIFICATE=./server.crt

+Notice that the ssl key and certificate files need to be readable by the application.

 # Testing

 You can then test the behavior by running queries against your database: